 The legal owners (executors/administrators) do not reside at the property, making the risk profile different from a typical homeowner’s policy.

-Standard landlord insurance is almost certainly not suitable unless a formal tenancy agreement exists.
+Standard landlord insurance is almost certainly not suitable unless a formal tenancy agreement exists, i.e. the deceased owned a rental property, and it was already insured on this basis.

-This is a crucial point, as many executors assume this type of policy will work when it usually won’t.
+This is a crucial point, as many executors assume this type of policy will work when it usually won’t because:

 If the property was rented out before the owner’s death with a formal tenancy agreement in place, and the tenancy is continuing, the existing landlord insurance might be transferable.